-1. If iBFT boot is non-functional, and version 10.2.370.19 or later firmware is installed, you must update the firmware to version 10.2.370.19 using the ISO flash image or using a version 10.2 management application or firmware update utility.
+If iBFT boot is non-functional, and version 10.2.370.19 or later firmware is installed, you must update the firmware to the most recent version using the ISO flash image or using a current version of the management application or firmware update utility.
 You must reboot the system after the firmware update.

-If you updated the firmware from a version earlier than 10.0.803.37, you must perform the update process twice using a version 10.2 management application or firmware update utility.
+If you updated the firmware from a version earlier than 10.0.803.37, you must perform the update process twice using a current version of the management application or firmware update utility.
 You must reboot the system after each firmware update.